 See full post & comments

-Warning: BSC is not advocating the celebration of Easter over Passover.
-We understand that Easter, or as some call it to avoid the word Easter, is Resurrection Day rather than Passover week celebration, which will be explained in the article.
-We believe all must do their own research.
+Warning: BSC does not advocate for the celebration of Easter over Passover.
+We understand that Easter, or as some prefer to call it, Resurrection Day, is part of the Passover week celebration, which will be explained in the article.
+We believe that everyone should conduct their research.
 That helps in our Bible study.
-Being a good researcher is critical to arrive at the correct conclusions.
-We intend to only accept narratives by doing the research ourselves, and our purpose is never to offend.
-However, going against narratives to get to the truth will produce offenses.
+Being a good researcher is crucial to drawing accurate conclusions.
+We intend only to accept narratives that we have researched ourselves, and our purpose is never to offend.
+However, going against established narratives to uncover the truth can lead to offenses.
 We apologize in advance.

 It's commonly asserted that many of our modern Easter traditions — including the name of the celebration itself — have pagan origins.
 This idea, although popular on the internet and in popular shows, when actually dug into (much like the accusation around the pagan origins of Christmas) really start to fall apart.
 "Why Christmas isn't pagan" -